 - New vs. Returning Report

-This report will tell you what percentage of your users is coming back to your website.
+This report will tell you what percentage of your users are coming back to your website.
 If your business wants more new visitors than returning, then focus on getting more new ones and vice-versa.

 - Landing Pages Report